Market Harborough

 Is that a classic buttercross across from the traffic, designed to keep the dairy dry on the day of the market in question?

-It was recently responsible for a Rugby World Cup-winning captain and a Great British Bake Off victor but, regardless of any of that, O-Levels are still much easier than they used to be, right codgers?
+It was recently responsible for a Rugby World Cup-winning captain and a Great British Bake Off victor but, regardless of any of that, O-Levels are so much easier than they used to be, right codgers?

 Further education is provided at the Harborough Museum, which occupies the former Symington's Factory, which is where they manufactured, get this, women's corsets.